Skip to content

 Note

-Enabling infrastructure and middleware observability can meet basic needs for observing the state of middleware and infrastructure.
-For more detailed application service observation, refer to Application Service Observability below.
+Enabling infrastructure and MIDDLEWARE observability can meet basic needs for observing the state of MIDDLEWARE and infrastructure.
+If more detailed observation of application services is desired, refer to the following Application Service Observability.

 1) Download datakit.yaml